Armored Heart: Tamed Soul

 “Thank you,” she nearly purred.
 After a moment Celia shifted, uncomfortable under the extended attention.

-“What's your name?” she asked, trying to break the awkwardness.
+“What's your name?”
+She asked, trying to break the awkwardness.

 “Hmmm,” the dark-haired woman mused.
 “I think Mary works best.
 It's not my real name, but that doesn't bother you a bit, Celia Evergleam.”